Neural Protocol (NRP) Price Tops $0.0000 on Exchanges

-Neural Protocol (CURRENCY:NRP) traded up 0% against the US dollar during the twenty-four hour period ending at 10:00 AM ET on February 1st.
-Neural Protocol has a market capitalization of $16,923.00 and $3,017.00 worth of Neural Protocol was traded on exchanges in the last 24 hours.
-One Neural Protocol token can currently be bought for approximately $0.0000 or 0.00000000 BTC on major exchanges including Bilaxy and Hotbit.
-During the last seven days, Neural Protocol has traded up 5.1% against the US dollar.
+Neural Protocol (CURRENCY:NRP) traded up 6.4% against the dollar during the 24 hour period ending at 0:00 AM ET on February 2nd.
+Neural Protocol has a total market capitalization of $18,360.00 and $3,182.00 worth of Neural Protocol was traded on exchanges in the last 24 hours.
+Over the last week, Neural Protocol has traded 9.3% higher against the dollar.
+One Neural Protocol token can currently be purchased for approximately $0.0000 or 0.00000000 BTC on popular exchanges including Bilaxy and Hotbit.

 - Crypto.com Chain (CRO) traded down 0.3% against the dollar and now trades at $0.0381 or 0.00000379 BTC.